MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 For more information about this tool, see [this blog post](https://aka.ms/cqdtools).

 **<font color="red">SIUNIE and VAMSI: This is a blog from June 2018 (Martin Rinas).
-If info in this blog post is important, let's weave it into the documentation.
+Are these tools still relevant for Teams/ If info in this blog post is important, let's weave it into the documentation.
 Otherwise, let's stop linking to it.</font>**

 #### Network Planner

-The Network Planner determines and organizes your network requirements for your Cloud Voice deployment in just a few simple steps.
+[Network Planner](network-planner.md), in the Teams admin center, determines and organizes your network requirements for your Cloud Voice deployment in a few steps.
 By providing your organization's networking details and Cloud Voice usage, you can get an approximate calculation of the network requirements for your Cloud Voice deployment, manage and export these details for reporting, and view areas for further investigation and next steps.

-Although the Network Planner doesn’t automate the building mapping process entirely, after network information is entered into the Network Planner it can then be exported to a building file ready for upload.
+Although the Network Planner doesn’t automate the building mapping process entirely, after network information is entered into the Network Planner it can then be exported to a building file ready for upload to CQD.

 ## Reliability investigations